Esdeath4l/Ritika/README.md

 *Design and Development*

 The game is designed to be modular and scalable, with separate functions for handling user input, updating the game state, and checking for win and draw conditions.
-The user interface is implemented using [insert UI technology], with clear and concise prompts for user input.
+The user interface is implemented with clear and concise prompts for user input.

 *Testing and Quality Assurance*